The truth about ready meals

 Are some ready meals healthier than others?

 Many supermarkets and food companies now have their own range of ‘healthier’ ready meals as an alternative to traditional ready meals.
-These may be lower in calories, fat, salt and sugar.
+These may be lower in calories, fat, salt and sugar, but are also still likely to be low in other important nutrients.

 How to make ready meals healthier